longwind48/airline-delay-prediction/scripts/dataviz.md

 ![](dataviz_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-The United States Bureau of Transportation Statistics define "delayed flight" to be a carrier that is delayed for more than 15 minutes.
-It is clear that this chart's pattern closely mirrors the previous chart.
-Quite frankly, from this point on, We can be more certain about which are the worst carriers in terms of getting delayed.
+The United States Bureau of Transportation Statistics define "delayed flight" to be a carrier that was delayed for more than 15 minutes.
+It is clear that this chart's pattern closely mirrored the previous chart.
+Quite frankly, from this point on, we could be more certain about which were the worst carriers in terms of getting delayed.

 ---